Things To Do in Miyajima Japan

 5) Sheraton Grand Hotel Hiroshima (farther out near train station)

 That about wraps up the guide to things to do in Miyajima.
 Take a look at our other Japan itineraries and guides to help out with any other trip planning.
+Some of these guides include a 3 day Kyoto itinerary, a day trip to Nara, things to do in Hiroshima, among plenty others.
 If you have any questions about the trip please feel free to comment below!